JonathanFry3/KSolve/ACKOWLEDGEMENTS.md

 The remaining code in this repository, aside from parallel_hashmap, is original but its general outline and its best ideas are all based on @ShootMe's work.
-I lifted those ideas before I became aware of their basis, the A* algorithm.
+I lifted those ideas before I became aware of the basis of some of them, the A* algorithm.

 parallel_hashmap, an unordered_map-like structure especially well adapted to multi-threaded operation,